McCoig History, Family Crest & Coats of Arms

 The surname McCoig was first found in the Hebrides (Gaelic: Na h-Eileanan Siar), in the present day Council Area of Western Isles, a region controlled by the Norwegians prior to the Treaty of Perth in 1266, where they held a family seat in this wild and romantic highland territory.
 Their territories were first located in Islay and they became associated as a sept of the MacDonald Clan.
 Allegiances were important in this terrain.
 The Hebridean Islands were a refuge from Government intrusion.
 Later they were also found on the isle of Arran.

 Early History of the McCoig family

-Another 207 words (15 lines of text) are included under the topic Early McCoig History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McCoig research.
+Another 72 words (5 lines of text) are included under the topic Early McCoig History in all our PDF Extended History products and printed products wherever possible.

 McCoig Spelling Variations

 Spelling variations of this family name include: MacQuaig, McQuaig, McQuag, MacQuag, MacCuaig, McCuaig, McCowag, MacCowag, McCrivag and many more.

 Early Notables of the McCoig family (pre 1700)